-David Grusky is serving as guest editor on a collection on a contemporary challenge to science: the publication of findings based on fully- or partially-fabricated data.
+We completed a collection on a contemporary challenge to science: the publication of findings based on fully- or partially-fabricated data with David Grusky serving as guest editor.

-Finally, we have begun a new article format called Data Visualizations.
+Finally, we have continued our new article format called Data Visualizations.
 Our goal is to represent the growing field of visual social science and to give authors an opportunity to display important sociological findings in a creative, efficient, visual formation.
 We recommend that visualization submissions should include two parts.
 The main article will be a single figure (i.e. something that could be viewed on a single screen/page) and approximately 500 words (excluding caption and references) of expository text that highlights what is interesting and important about the figure.
 In addition, we recommend that authors should include a supplementary information file that contains details about the data and methods used to generate the figure.
 We have begun to publish visualizations and to receive additional submissions for this new format.